barryclark/jekyll-now/_posts/2018-12-06-Scripting-Fun-Word-Cloud-Generator.md

 This _sounds_ like a relatively straightforward thing to do, right?
 I suppose, once you've got a good conceptual grasp of it, it's not too ridiculous to figure out.
-However, never having approached it before, I wasn't sure how to attach the challenge.
+However, never having approached it before, I wasn't sure how to attack the challenge.

 ## Position and Size of Words